Featured Reviews Sample Library Reviews

 CONCLUSION

-With the Spitfire Symphony Orchestra, Spitfire Audio finally delivers the long-awaited professional edition of their symphonic orchestral product range.
-All three libraries share a great tone and a wonderful hall ambience, as many existing users will already know.
+With this relaunch of the Spitfire Symphony Orchestra, Spitfire Audio further refines one of its most classic and timeless libraries.
+All the sections share a great tone and a wonderful hall ambience, as many existing users will already know.
 They also have an excellent array of articulations – in particular the long ones which allow composers to build a wide range of intricate orchestral textures.
-For newcomers, all three libraries make for a very solid orchestral palette, particularly if the quality and color of the hall ambience is a point of consideration.

 Pros

-• Clever Performance legato scripting
+• New Performance legato scripting

 • Great hall ambience